ETdoFresh/Blog/content/post/import/2017/2017-05-06-creating-a-managed-3d-physics-engine-in-c-part-i-introduction.md

 	Render(intermediate);
 }</pre>

-But if we are handling this via Unity, it&#8217;ll probably more in line with the following:
+But if we are handling this via Unity, it'll probably more in line with the following:

 <pre class="lang:default decode:true" title="Unity Time Psuedocode">private PhysicsManager physics;
 private State previousState;